 The reason is that service stations tend to be secure, quality properties and generate great market yield thanks to its retail component.

-In fact, banks see service stations as a specialised commercial property so, depending on the nature of the petrol station, the amount that you can borrow will vary between lenders.
+Despite this, banks see service stations as a specialised commercial property so the amount that you can borrow can vary greatly between lenders.

 How much can I borrow?